-SCOR has set an indicative objective of a 15% reduction in carbon intensity by 2020, through the reinforcement of its energy efficiency, an increased share of renewable energy in its energy mix and the further rolling-out of environmental management systems across all of its main sites.
+SCOR has set an indicative objective of a reduction in the carbon intensity of its offices of 15% per employee by 2020, through the reinforcement of its energy efficiency, an increased share of renewable energy in its energy mix and the further rolling-out of environmental management systems across all of its main sites.

 Over the past few years, the Group has been seamlessly implementing certified environmental management systems and carrying out energy efficiency audits on its major locations.
-As at the end of 2015, more than 40% of the SCOR group's employees were already working in offices equipped with a certified environmental management system (ISO, EMAS and HQE), while the share of renewable energy in its electricity purchases reached 30%.
-With the acquisition of a new office building in England - Asia House, for which SCOR has achieved the Ska rating of Silver for the fit-out of the building in April 2016 - the feasibility of seeking BREEAM in-use certification is investigated for our 2 office buildings in London.
+Notably, SCOR has achieved in April 2016 the Ska rating of Silver for the fit-out of the new office building it has acquired in England - Asia House.
+Following the audit of certification that took place at the end of 2016, the Lime st. building in London has been certified BREEAM in-use certification.
+As at the end of 2016, 52% of the SCOR group's employees (43% in 2015) were already working in offices equipped with a certified environmental management system (ISO, EMAS and HQE), while the share of renewable energy in the Group's electricity purchases reached 48% (31% in 2015).